AlifHossain27/StackCL/README.md

 1. Add the stackCL.py file to the path of environment variables

-2. Add the source <filepath/command.sh> to the .bashrc file
+2. Add the 'source <filepath/command.sh>' to the .bashrc file

 ## **Usage**